DongzeHE/scpca-docs/docs/getting_started.md

 # CellAssign annotations for each cell
 processed_sce$cellassign_celltype_annotation
 ```

-Additional information about `CellAssign` annotation results are also available from the `SingleCellExperiment`'s metadata, as described in the {ref}`experiment metadata table<sce_file_contents:SingleCellExperiment experiment metadata>`.

 To access automated `CellAssign` annotations in the `AnnData` object, use the following command: